rapidsai/docs/resources/telemetry.md

 - **Reusable Workflows**: Add operation-specific attributes (CUDA version, Python version, etc.)
 - **Job Metadata**: GitHub Actions provides timing and status information after all other jobs have completed

-The "meat" implementation of telemetry lives primarily in the `shared-actions` repository.
-As the middle layer, the reusable workflows in the shared-workflows repo download the stashed environment variables from the top-level `telemetry-setup`, load them in the local worker's environment, run the command, and stash possible variables of interest, which capture metadata for that particular job.
+The "meat" implementation of telemetry lives primarily in the [`shared-actions`](https://github.com/rapidsai/shared-actions) repository.
+As the middle layer, the reusable workflows in the shared-workflows repo download the stashed environment variables in files from the top-level `telemetry-setup`, load them in the local worker's environment, run the command, and add possible variables of interest to the stash.
+Extra variables of interest capture metadata for that particular job, such as CUDA version, python version, CPU arch, or run-specific output such as sccache statistics.
 You should not generally need to change shared-actions or shared-workflows when maintaining other RAPIDS repositories.
-This section is only necessary for someone looking to change or improve something like:
+The content below is only necessary for someone looking to change or improve something like:

 * Adding new metadata to associate with a job
 * Adding telemetry from new sources, such as sccache statistics or build logs
-* fixing one or more of what is surely multitudinous bugs
+* Fixing one or more of what is surely multitudinous bugs

+but ideally project maintainers can stop reading now.

 #### Shared-actions